IntegritySystems/eNVD/Samples/Nlis.Angular.App/README.md

 Run `ng serve --proxy-config proxy.conf.json` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## eNVD setup
 Modify `proxy.conf.json` for a dev server.
 Refer to `http://developer.integritysystems.com.au/envdapi.html` SSO Auth and eNVD API proxy setup.
+You can use the `proxy.conf.json.prod` and `proxy.conf.json.uat` templates for easy setup.